Our Vision is to make a positive difference to people’s lives.

 The Endless Foundation has supported numerous families around Australia, either by donating spas outright or reducing their cost to suit the family’s budget in achieving a better spa than previously selected.

 The Endless Foundation has not been widely publicized by the company until April 2019.
 Why the change from anonymity to website story in April 2019?
-The reason is that we have been unable to find a worthy recipient every year.
+The reason is that we have struggled to find a worthy recipient every year and we would like your help by telling us if you know of someone who could benefit from spa ownership by filling out the form at the bottom of this page.

 Endless Foundation Stories